canvasxyz/canvas-docs/docs/intro.md

 IPFS hash, that defines **models**, **routes**, and **actions**.

-Anyone can run an application with `canvas run <contract.js>` or `canvas run <multihash>`.
+Anyone can run an application with `canvas run <contract.js>` or `canvas run <multihash>`, or by using our [NPM package](./docs/canvas/packages/core) directly.
 This launches an API for the application and starts sync with existing nodes on the network.

 From the frontend, users can login to the app with a wallet or public key, by signing a session key stored in the browser.
 We provide [React